Most Famous Minnesota Zoos

-Located in Apple Valley, Minnesota Zoo is an aza-accredited institution with a great diversity of animals such as bison, black bears, Bali Mynah many kinds of monkeys and much more.
+Located in Apple Valley, Minnesota Zoo is an aza-accredited institution with a great diversity of animals such as bison, black bears, Bali Mynah, many kinds of monkeys, and much more.
 This is a good place for all members of the family.
-The ticket price of admission here is just under $20 for adults and $14 for kids.
-The bonus is of you become a member the admission becomes free of charge.
-The membership price ranges from $65 to $250 for one induvial and groups respectively.
-As for the parking, you need to pay a small fee if you are not a member, however, it of free of charge for the member card holders.
+The admission ticket price here is just under $20 for adults and $14 for kids.
+The bonus is if you become a member, the admission becomes free of charge.
+The membership price ranges from $65 to $250 for one induvial and groups, respectively.
+As for the parking, you need to pay a small fee if you are not a member; however, it is free of charge for member card holders.

 Hemker Park and Zoo in Freeport City

-Hemker Park and Zoo is one of oldest running Minnesota Zoos that you can visit in this sate.
+Hemker Park and Zoo is one of the oldest-running Minnesota Zoos that you can visit in this state.
 This recreational zoo opened its doors to families in 1977 and since has been a local favorite place to spend time in this park.
-You can find this place in Freeport city offering well over 50 species that the gathered from all over the globe.
-Also, they have a program which is dedicated to Rhino conservation which is set to conserve this animal and prevent its extinction.
+You can find this place in Freeport city offering well over 50 species that they gathered from all over the globe.
+Also, they have a program which is dedicated to Rhino conservation, which is set to conserve this animal and prevent its extinction.

-Some of the animals here include giraffes, kangaroos, bobcats, red pandas, swans and a few more.
-For a duration of 6 month starting beginning of May until the end of October you visit here by purchasing either one time entry pass for $20 or a season family pass of $175 that covers for 2 adults and 2 kids for the entirety of this season.
+Some of the animals here include giraffes, kangaroos, bobcats, red pandas, swans, and a few more.
+For a duration of 6 months, starting at the beginning of May until the end of October, you visit here by purchasing either a one-time entry pass for $20 or a season family pass of $175 that covers 2 adults and 2 kids for the entirety of this season.

 Lake Superior Zoo Known as Duluth Zoo

 Lake Superior Zoo is the 19th oldest Zoo in the United States and amongst the cheaper Minnesota Zoos to visit.
-The cost of admission here is around $14 for adults and and half that price for children.
-They have over 140 species of animals inhabiting this zoo like tigers, monkeys, bears as well as otters.
-Moreover, you can participate in their carnivore feeding tours where you can feed tigers and grisly bears.
+The cost of admission here is around $14 for adults and half that price for children.
+They have over 140 species of animals inhabiting this zoo, like tigers, monkeys, bears as well as otters.
+Moreover, you can participate in their carnivore feeding tours to feed tigers and grisly bears.
 The Lake Superior Zoo tickets are currently priced at $15 for adults and $8 for children.

 Como Park Zoo in Como Regional Park